 Every student deserves and effective teacher, as research shows that the effectiveness of a teacher is the most important in-school indicator of student success.
 Developing and supporting strong human capital pipelines to recruit and retain effective educators is critical, especially in large, urban school districts such as Dallas ISD.
 We must continue to push for teaching to be seen as an important profession, and in order to do that, we have to define effectiveness, support development, and reward educators whose students are growing in their achievement year after year.
 The definition of teacher effectiveness is not without debate, but Dallas ISD through the Teacher Effectiveness Initiative, is one of the strongest systems in the nation and has differentiated levels of teacher effectiveness based on student outcomes, teacher performance in the classroom, and student perception surveys, and teachers are compensated according to their effectiveness level.
 First implemented in 2014, improvements are continual toward the goals of defining success, supporting success, and rewarding success, but the tenant remains the same; in order to ensure our students who need the most effective teachers in front of them, we first need to identify who these teachers are so we can incentivize them to move to those campuses.
 When this has been done, the student outcomes have been extraordinary.

 Hiring a superintendent of schools, setting policy and funding a district's goals when approving a budget are the roles of a school board member and a very important element of success in public education.
 Trustees in Dallas ISD are elected by the public in 9 single-member districts and serve 3-year terms.
-A new effort by the Texas Education Agency is bringing accountability and a focus on student achievement to the forefront, asking boards to set goals and measure their effectiveness as a collective body.
+A new effort by the Texas Education Agency, Lone Star Governance, is bringing accountability and a focus on student achievement to the forefront, asking boards to set goals and measure their effectiveness as a collective body.